greenpeace/planet4-docker/README.md

 ./build.sh
 ```

-This will update the local Dockerfile ENV variables such as `NGINX_VERSION` or `OPENSSL_VERSION`, but does not send a GCR build request.
+This will update the local Dockerfile ENV variables such as `OPENRESTY_VERSION` or `OPENSSL_VERSION`, but does not send a GCR build request.
 Since this repository is monitored for commit changes, simply updating these variables and pushing the commit will submit a new build request automagically in the CI pipeline.

 ## Customising the container build